mintlayer/mintlayer-core/CONTRIBUTING.md

 ## Setup

+There are several prerequisites to build Mintlayer:

-Follow [these instructions](https://www.rust-lang.org/tools/install) to install rust which is required to build Mintlayer.
+- Follow [these instructions](https://www.rust-lang.org/tools/install) to install rust.

+- Use [these instructions](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) to install Protocol Buffers Compiler (protoc).

 ## MIPS